WATCH: Democrat Kevin de León Can't Remember Pledge of Allegiance

 Los Angeles City Council member Kevin de León flubbed the Pledge of Allegiance on Tuesday when asked to recite it at the opening of a City Council meeting.

-De León was once one of the most senior Democrats in the state.
+De León was, until recently, among the most senior Democrats in the state.
 He served as State Senate President Pro Tem, and mounted an unsuccessful challenge to unseat incumbent Sen. Dianne Feinstein (D-CA) in 2018.
 He has been the city council representative for the heavily-Latino District 14 since 2020.

 After he was asked to recite the Pledge, De León replied: